moisbo/ocfl-js/README.md

 ## Initialisation

-In all cases you must first get a handle to the repository:
+A repository can live on a filesystem or in S3 object storage.
+In all cases you must first get a handle to the repository before you can do anything else.
+The API for both backends is exactly the same.
+Just the initialisation varies.

+### Filesystem backend

+To get a handle to a repository on a filesystem:

 ```
 const repository = new Repository({